Find Cheap Auto Insurance Quotes in Your Area

 Personal Injury Protection

 You can think of personal injury protection insurance as BI for your own injuries.
-If you were injured in a car accident, rather than needing to file through the other driver’s BI insurance, you can file through your own PIP to pay for your medical expenses.
+If you were injured in a car accident, rather than needing to file through the other driver's BI insurance, you can file through your own PIP to pay for your medical expenses.
 The main benefit to PIP is that it pays out regardless of who was at fault.
-PIP tends to overlap often with your own health insurance, and usually works as a useful compliment and provides extra protection.
+PIP tends to overlap often with your own health insurance, and usually works as a useful complement and provides extra protection.

 In 12 states, you are required to carry around Personal Injury Protection (PIP), while in the other 38, it is optional.
 The states where PIP is mandatory generally makes those states more expensive for car insurance.
 In Florida, our sample driver paid an extra $25 to $90 per year for PIP, though it should be noted that Florida offers one of the lowest limits for PIP amongst the states where it is mandatory.
 The cost will most likely be greater depending on the limits your state offers.
 In Michigan for example, where you are required to carry unlimited PIP, costs may exceed $4,000 per year.

 The downside to collision insurance is that it is usually the costliest part of car insurance — sometimes encompassing over half of the total bill.
 For cars of high value, the price will be even higher.
 Luckily, you can control the price of your collision premium by opting for a high deductible.
 Deductibles usually range from $50 up to $2,000.
 The higher you opt for, the cheaper your premium will be.
 Collision insurance is not mandatory from a legal standpoint, but if you lease your car, the leasing company may require that you hold this coverage.